 Purpose

 To coordinate the provision of services, equipment, and supplies to support emergency operations; as well as approval and acquisition of equipment and supplies not available through normal purchasing channels and ordering time frames.

-To delineate procedures for the identifying, recording, transporting, sheltering and caring for persons requiring special medical needs in anticipation of, or during an emergency or disaster.
+To delineate procedures for the identifying, recording, transporting, sheltering and caring for persons requiring special needs in anticipation of, or during an emergency or disaster.

 To coordinate the Department of Behavioral Health and Developmental Disabilities (DBHDD) response to the medical needs associated with mental health, behavioral health, substance dependency and the mental well-being of both survivors of disasters and the personnel involved in disaster response.